Krule6/Mahjong-Tile-Solver/README.md

 # Mahjong Tile Solver

 A simple and interactive Mahjong Tile Solver Web app.
-It allows you to keep track of the mahjong tiles to solve the correct order.
+Helps a player to keep track of what direction order to hit on the pylon.

 ## Installation
 1. Download the ZIP file